 If you would like to provide any service feedback or make a complaint about the service you have received, in the first instance please contact studentlife@tees.ac.uk

-If you would like to make a formal complaint, please refer to the information on our complaints page (OSCAR)
+If you would like to make a formal complaint, please refer to the information provided on the Student Casework Office (SCO) complaints page

-Below you will find our TU mental health service terms of access documents.
-If you wish to access our services it is important that you read and agree to the information in the documents.
+Below you will also find our mental health service terms of access document.
+If you wish to access our services it is important that you read and agree to the information in both of the documents.